Shapley Value Computation in Ontology-Mediated Query Answering: Strengthening the -Hardness Result

-\Cref{clm:below-left-right} allows us to generalize the construction we made for the restricted case.
-The idea is simple: every time we copied an "assertion" in the restricted case, we also copy its $\Below$ set, always with fresh "constants".
-Note that the construction still depends on a pair $(a_\chi,a_{\chi+1})$ of consecutive "individuals" of $\P$ that are \AP ""internal"" ("ie", not in $\{a_0,a_k\}$).
+\Cref{clm:below-left-right} allows us to generalize the construction from the restricted case.
+The idea is simple: every time we copy an "assertion" in the restricted case, we also copy its $\Below$ set, with fresh "constants".
+Note that the construction still depends on a pair $(a_\chi,a_{\chi+1})$ of consecutive "individuals" of $\P$ that are \AP ""internal"" (\ie\ not in $\{a_0,a_k\}$).
 We call such pair an \AP ""interface"".
 We overlook the choice of this "interface" for now, but it will become relevant later.